RossiFire/drs-navbar/README.md

 ```

 # Templates
-The Navbar is provided with a default style but you can customize links/dropdowns/button with your custom templates
+The Navbar needs your custom templates to customize links and dropdowns
 How to do that:

 Both in the links and dropdowns configuration you can pass a custom object with any parameter you want, like this: